vibbits/gentle-hands-on-python/dodona/reading-exercises/functions/description/description.en.md

 containing sequence data, ...

 Two built-in Python functions are `abs()` and `len()`.
-In Python, you _apply_ a function by typing its name followed by an open parenthesis `(`, a comma seperated list of arguments, and finally a closing parenthesis `)`.
+In Python, you _apply_ a function by typing its name followed by an open parenthesis `(`, a comma separated list of arguments, and finally a closing parenthesis `)`.

 ```python